xiaodongliang/extract-view.and.data.api/README.md

 # workflow-node.js-server-view.and.data.api sample

 <b>Note:</b> For using this sample, you need a valid oAuth credential for the translation / extraction portion.
 Visit this [page](https://developer.autodesk.com) for instructions to get on-board.

 ## Motivation

 Our View and Data API Beta adds powerful 2D and 3D viewing functionality to your web apps.
 Our REST and JavaScript API makes it easier to create applications that can view, zoom and interact with 2D and 3D models from over 60+ model formats with just a web browser, no plugin required!

 But what if you wanted to view them offline?
-Many people ask how to proceed, while the documentation does not explicitly says how to do, the API is public.
+Many people ask how to proceed, while the documentation does not explicitly says how to proceed, however the API is public and documented.
 This sample will go through all the required steps.

 ## Description

 The workflow-node.js-server-view.and.data.api sample exercises demonstrates the Autodesk View and Data API authorization, translation, viewing processes mentioned in the Quick Start guide.
-It also demonstrate how to extract the 'bubbles' file from the Autodesk server for storing and viewing them locally.
+It also demonstrates how to extract the 'bubble' files from the Autodesk server for storing and viewing them locally.

 It closely follows the steps described in the documentation: